Blog

 Before Entity Framework Core 7 we had to fetch any data we wanted to update or delete but EF Core 7 came with two awesome features: ExecuteDelete and ExecuteUpdate.

-Let's compare theses two methods.
+Let's compare these two methods.

 ExecuteDelete